nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 nf-core pipelines typically use samplesheets as inputs to the pipelines.
 This allows us to:

-    - validate each entry and print specific error messages
+    - validate each entry and print specific error messages.
-    - attach information to each input file
+    - attach information to each input file.
-    - track which datasets are processed
+    - track which datasets are processed.

 Samplesheets are comma-separated text files with a header row specifying the column names, followed by one entry per row.
-For example, the samplesheet that we have been using during this session looks like this:
+For example, the samplesheet that we have been using during this teaching module looks like this:

 ```console "samplesheet_test_illumina_amplicon.csv"
 sample,fastq_1,fastq_2